 - free will

 The question of the foundations of morality is without a doubt the easiest issue for beginning apologists to discuss with their neighbor.
 If you’re new, then you need to at least listen to his opening speech.
 He’s an excellent speaker, and his rebuttals are very, very smooth.
 The citations of atheist philosophers like Walter Sinnott-Armstrong, e.g. – to show that “religious” wars had nothing to do with religion, really hurt his opponent.
 He seems to cite prominent atheists like Thomas Nagel, Richard Taylor, Michael Shermer, etc., constantly in order to get support for his assertions.
 That took preparation.
 I can’t believe that McDowell is this calm in a debate situation.

 When I listen to Frank Turek, he seems to struggle in his rebuttals.
 McDowell sounds like he foreknew exactly what his opponent would say and pre-wrote responses.
 He even had powerpoint slides made in advance for his rebuttals!
 I am not making this up – Corbett even remarked on it.

 For those of you who want to understand how these things work, listen to the debate.
 There is a period of cross-examination if you like that sort of thing.
 I do!

-Filed under: News, Agency, Atheism, Atheist, Debate, Evolution, Evolutionary Biology, Free Will, Freedom, God, Logic, Moral Law, Moral Standard, Moral Values, Morality, Objective Moral Standard, Objective Morality, Ontological Foundations, Personal Preference, Rationality, Reason, Secular Humanism, Socio-biological Evolution, Subjective Preference, Theism
+Filed under: Podcasts, Agency, Atheism, Atheist, Debate, Evolution, Evolutionary Biology, Free Will, Freedom, God, James Corbett, Logic, Moral Law, Moral Standard, Moral Values, Morality, Objective Moral Standard, Objective Morality, Ontological Foundations, Personal Preference, Rationality, Reason, Sean McDowell, Secular Humanism, Socio-biological Evolution, Subjective Preference, Theism